Cross-Border Wealth Planning FAQs

 If you’re a Canadian moving to the U.S. or an American moving to Canada, our cross-border wealth planning team can help you plan for a smooth transition.

-We specialize in handling the complex investment and tax planning issues that can arise when you have financial interests on each side of the border, with licensing in both countries that allows us to provide advice and ongoing management of Canadian and U.S. investments – a truly holistic and efficient approach.
+We specialize in handling the complex investment and tax planning issues that can arise when you have financial interests on each side of the border.
+With licensing in both countries that allows us to provide advice and ongoing management of Canadian and U.S. investments – a truly holistic and efficient approach.
 This type of licensing is noteworthy.
 As of 2020, only 25 per cent of advisors at Raymond James Ltd. were licensed for cross-border services, firm statistics show.

-Below we offer general information about the services we provide.
-Because of the complex nature of cross-border services and financial planning, we recommend scheduling a comprehensive analysis of your situation to allow our team to tailor a specific course of action.
-Understanding how the laws in each country will apply to you, and how they interact, is key.
+Below, we offer general information about the services we provide.
+Because of the complex nature of cross-border wealth planning, we recommend scheduling a comprehensive meeting to allow our team to provide detailed advice and recommendations to your unique situation.

 Q: I’m a Canadian moving to the U.S. Do I have to close my Canadian accounts?

 A: When a Canadian moves to the U.S., it’s often the case that their Canada-based investment advisors do not have the proper registrations to continue servicing their accounts.
 A Canadian investment firm cannot open an IRA, for example, as these are U.S.-domiciled retirement accounts.
 This presents a challenge and leaves most investors thinking they don’t have a choice other than the often less than ideal one of collapsing their Canadian retirement plan and bringing the value of the account into taxable income.